 Do I automatically become a member of the University Honors Program if I am admitted to Honors in the Major?

-- No. University Honors and Honors in the Major are separate programs at FSU that have separate application processes and criteria.
+No. University Honors and Honors in the Major are separate programs at FSU that have separate application processes and criteria.

-- Students should consider what major requirement classes they have most enjoyed and what previous research collaborations they may have had with faculty members to consider thesis director options.
-Going to office hours to talk with potential thesis directors is a good way to share your interest and explore whether they might have interest in mentoring you.
+Students should consider what major requirement classes they have most enjoyed and what previous research collaborations they may have had with faculty members to consider faculty director options.
+Going to office hours to talk with potential faculty directors is a good way to share your interest and explore whether they might have interest in mentoring you.
 If you need additional guidance, speak with your major’s Honors liaison.

 Can I have a committee member who is outside of FSU?